v3x1lL3/Employee-Management-CRUD/README.md

 ## Developers

-These are the developers who contributed into this project:
+These are the developers who contributed to this project:

 1. James Douglas Ancheta